mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

      - **Step 1 (Section 5.1) :** `MVMR_withoutLD.py`

-   - **Case 1.2 :** If you wish to provide your LD-matrix.
+   - **Case 1.2 :** If you wish to provide your own LD-matrix.

      - **Step 1 (Section 5.2)** : `run_MVMR.py`, LD-matrix can be generated in R as described in **Section 5.2.1**

-*In Case 1, the analysis is finished after these steps and you will be returned the estimates of the causal parameters by different methods and their standard errors.*
+*In Case 1, the analysis is finished after these steps and you will be returned the *.csv* files of estimates of the causal parameters by different methods and their standard errors.*